dune-project/dune-localfunctions/README.md

 Dune-localfunctions
 -------------------
-This module provides interfaces and implementations for local finite element ansatz spaces, i.e., shape functions, assoziated interpolation functionals, and relation to grid entities.
+This module provides interfaces and implementations for local finite element ansatz spaces, i.e., shape functions, associated interpolation functionals, and relation to grid entities.

 More information